sgtbrunner/sgtbrunner/README.md

 2+ years of experience in Software Engineering specializing in Front-End development with Javascript and React contributing to development teams through active collaboration, quality code implementation and creating valuable experiences by putting the user at the center.

-I believe building relevant digital products can positively impact people's lives.
-My job is to use my strong analytical skills to translate business requirements into technical specifications, building user-friendly web interfaces through scalable and maintainable code and connecting them to services that matter.
+I believe building relevant digital products can positively impact people's lives; therefore I help companies using my strong analytical skills to translate business requirements into technical specifications, building user-friendly web interfaces through scalable and maintainable code and connecting them to services that matter.

 Curious and eager for new experiences, I'm always looking for ways to improve my skills and the team I'm working on.
 By collaborating with the development team on a daily basis and assisting other developers through knowledge sharing, I increase trust and help building stronger teams.